w3f/polkadot-wiki/docs/learn-proxies.md

 Anonymous proxies, in particular, can be used for permissionless management.
 In this example below, there is a multisig with four different accounts inside.
-Two of the accounts, Alice and Bob, have an anonymous proxy attached to it.
-In the case that the multisig wanted to add or remove Alice or Bob or even add in a new account into the anonymous proxy, the anonymous proxy would take care of that change.
+Two of the accounts, Alice and Bob, have an anonymous proxy attached to them.
+In the case that the multisig account wanted to add or remove Alice or Bob or even add in a new account into the anonymous proxy, the anonymous proxy would take care of that change.
 If a multisig wanted to modify itself without an anonymous proxy, a whole new multisig would be created.
 The use of an anonymous proxy in multisigs are useful for permisionless management.